ticktronaut/resume/README.md

 # Resume

 Since I was bored of my old resume I designed a new one.
-One version I designed in HTML5 and CSS3.
-To make it as stable as possible I do not use any scripts.
-A further version I designed in SVG (using inkscape).
-This one has been converted to pdf.
+One version I designed in **HTML5** and **CSS3**.
+To make it as stable as possible I do not use any scripts (except for printing, if JavaScript is activated).
+A further version I designed in **SVG** (using inkscape).
+This one has been converted to **PDF** (if inkscape is installed, svg2pdf.py can be used for this purpose).

 ![resume](images/preview.png)